Syllabus for Math 123 (Introduction to

 Topics

-include both descriptive and inferential statistics: graphical displays
+include both descriptive and inferential statistics: graphical displays involving

-in a distribution; random sampling; the normal distribution; the Central Limit
+distribution, and symmetry or skewness in a distribution; random sampling; the

-Theorem; one and two sample hypothesis tests and confidence intervals involving
+normal distribution; the Central Limit Theorem; one and two sample hypothesis

-means and proportions; one-way analysis of variance; the chi-square
+analysis of variance; the chi-square goodness-of-fit test; the chi-square test

-goodness-of-fit test; the chi-square test concerning independence in a two-way
+concerning independence in a two-way contingency table; Pearson correlation and

-linear regression.
-The major goal of
+testing for significance with simple linear regression.
+The major goal of this course is to provide

-this course is to provide the student with an understanding how descriptive and
+the student with an understanding how descriptive and inferential statistics

-several majors and counts toward the mathematics distribution requirement.
+and counts toward the mathematics distribution requirement.
 Heavy use is made of the TI-84 calculator and

-the SPSS statistical software,
+the SPSS statistical software.

 Course Goals